aboxer/emailr/int_doc/design.md

 A help message is displayed if the command is not recognized or omitted.

-Running emailr with no emailDb.csv will create a blank one, even if there is no valid command
+Running emailr with no emailDb.csv will create a blank one, even if there is no valid command.
+When emailDb.csv is loaded a backup called emailBk is made.
+When emailr is exited, emailBk is saved in the same directory as as emailDb in case emaildDb got screwed up. emailDb.csv is also written to dropbox as a safety measure against HW failure

 ##email data base structure
 emailDb.csv is a csv file.
 The required first row is the header with the following keywords.
 There is a row for each person in the same order as the hearer